Overview of Process and Resolution

 NAM Appeals Website

-Things to know about the Student Code of Conduct and procedures under the Code
+Things to know about the Student Code of Conduct and the NAM process

 All students acknowledge their responsibility to adhere to the Code before registering for classes on SOLUS.
 Adherence to the Code is an important term of the contract between each student and the University.